padalan/decentralMarketPlace/README.md

 You can also access the UI while the contract is running on Rinkeby netowrk.

 #### Authentication and Signing the contracts
-We use Metamask for signing the transactions.
+Tested with Metamask for signing the transactions.

 #### Tests
-Tests are written in JavaScript.
-Around 8 tests are written to test the below.
+Eight Tests are written in JavaScript.
 Tests are explained with brief code comments.
 * Product tests
      1. Add and Get the product (2 tests)
      2. Buy the product